 Anti-dumping mechanisms, found controversial by some economists, can be difficult to enact due to the resources needed to determine what constitutes the act of dumping.
 But many Georgian producers and experts say that without one, the economy remains vulnerable to dumping practices from neighboring manufacturers.

-Georgia is making new moves to protect its domestic producers, responding to pleas for help from many sectors of Georgia’s beleaguered manufacturing industry and moving in line with international trade laws.
+Georgia is making moves to protect its domestic producers, responding to pleas for help from many sectors of Georgia’s beleaguered manufacturing industry and moving in line with international trade laws.

 Preceding this move and several competition laws brought in last year to protect domestic markets, Georgia’s legal framework for trade was described in a 2018 OECD report as ‘seriously undeveloped.’